-Today's date:
+loday's date:

-I hereby grant my consent to use and release to the Catholic Diocese of Phoenix and (name parish/school) the use of my name or likeness, or my child's name or likeness, whether in still, motion pictures, audio and video tape, photograph and/or other reproduction including voices and features with or without names for any promotional purposes involving the diocese or parish/school, news or feature stories in The Catholic Sun or other media including the Internet and/or World Wide Web or other purpose whatsoever, except for the endorsement of any commercial products.
+I hereby grant my consent to use and reparish/school) name or likeness, whether in still, mot reproduction including voices and feat involving the diocese or parish/school including the Internet and/or World World any commercial products. the use tion pictures, audio and vide tures with or without name , news or feature stories in of my nar eo tape, ph s for any p The Catho me or likeness, or my child's notograph and/or other promotional purposes olic Sun or other media

-These items may be used without limitation or reservation of any fee.
+These items may be used without limi tation or reservation of any fee.

-Minors cannot consent to media interviews or waive their privacy right.
-These decisions must be made by parents/guardians therefore this release form must be signed by parents/guardians when the individual is a minor.
+Minors cannot consent to media intervely parents/guardians therefore this relais a minor. -

 Student Name (Please Print Name)

 Address City State Zip

 Phone

 Signature/Parent/Guardian (if minor] Please Pr int Name

 Address City State Zip

 Phone